William Tarpeh

-William A. Tarpeh is an Assistant Professor of Chemical Engineering at Stanford University.
+William A. Tarpeh is an Associate Professor of Chemical Engineering at Stanford University.

 Tarpeh is a 2025 MacArthur Fellow.

 Tarpeh's research is centered around recovering valuable resources from wastewater.

 He is a fellow of the Stanford Precourt Institute for Energy and the Stanford Woods Institute for the Environment.

 Education

 Tarpeh obtained his BS in chemical engineering at Stanford University in 2012 (minoring in African Studies), and his MS and PhD in environmental engineering at University of California, Berkeley (in 2013 and 2017, respectively).

 He was a Ron Brown Scholar (2008) and a 28twelve Foundation Fellow (2014).

 Tarpeh conducted postdoctoral research at the University of Michigan.

 Tarpeh attended Thomas Jefferson High School for Science and Technology in Fairfax, Virginia.